Splinter Landscapes Northampton install garden drainage

 Drainage problems in your garden

-Our landscapers design your garden with practical insights & fresh ideas and take into account these problem areas drainage.
+Common garden problems are puddling and wet areas in your garden.
+Perhaps caused by a new patio or hard surface where water can not easily drain off.
+Our landscapers design your garden with practical insights & fresh ieas and take into account these problem areas drainage.

 Build soak-away for drainage system.